perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - general options checkbox for optional run at 32 bit on Win64 (to avoid slight train shaking bug)
 - reverted bug fix about rain in 3DCab, to avoid lack of display of digital indicators (see http://www.elvastower.com/forums/index.php?/topic/24040-3d-cabs/page__view__findpost__p__252352 )
 - added trace log for precipitation crash (see http://www.elvastower.com/forums/index.php?/topic/33462-potential-problem-with-activity-in-monogame-v36/ )
-- NEW: added tentative bug fix for precipitation crash (suggested by roeter)
+- added bug fix for precipitation crash (suggested by roeter)
+- NEW: added Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR

 CREDITS
 This unofficial version couldn't have been created without following contributions: